 You made a series of conversations with women you admire as part of your residency with Gazell.io, and you spoke with Sarah Allen from Mozilla Foundation about how there is an inherent feminism in any woman’s practice, be it artistic or of whatever field they are in because they bring their own perspective to it.
 You also highlight the tech field as being a not-so-diverse world.
 How do you find the space you occupy in tech as a woman, and is it something you reflect upon with your own practice too?

 Digital art doubly suffers from the lack of diversity in both technology and in art.
 The space I currently occupy in tech, I had to invent it through the art world.
 Just as I’ve hacked my way into the art world through tech, I have hacked my way into the tech world through art.

 SEO dictates how the Internet looks, and that affects our #IRL realities.
 In your work, you play with that and with Google’s (and therefore our) perception of reality.
-How do you choose what topics to tackle on your work, what to hijack?
+How do you choose what topics to tackle in your work, and what to hijack?

-Plus, to me it also feels lazy to make dark work about the techpocalypse.
+Plus, to me, it also feels lazy to make dark work about the techpocalypse.
 Like, that’s so much easier than teetering on some precibus and actually believing there’s a unique way out of this mess.
 And I do.
-I think redefining our relationship to technology, understanding it’s limitations, and also gleefully enjoying it’s creative potential can all get us there.
+I think redefining our relationship with technology, understanding its limitations, and also gleefully enjoying its creative potential can all get us there.